 Road 28 (Little Quilcene Road)

-The drive to the trailhead was smooth.
+The drive to the trailhead was pretty smooth.
 We went through Quilcene and then continued north on Highway 101.
-Later we reached Lords Lake, where the pavement ended.
-It also marked the starting of Road 28.
+Later we reached Lords Lake, where the pavement ended, and Road 28 started there.

-From the lake, Deadfall Trail was another 3.75 miles.
-Potholes strewed the roadway.
-But they weren’t as annoying as those on the worse roads.
+From the lake, Deadfall Trail was another 3.75 miles up the roadway.
+Potholes scattered throughout, but they weren’t too annoying to bypass.
 Later we reached an empty trailhead and started walking at sunrise.

 See more trip photos here.